The (theta, wheel)-free graphs Part II: structure theorem: Properties of P-graphs

-\begin{proof} In skeleton $R$ of $B$, the segments $S_1$ corresponds to a limb with pendant edge $e_1$.
+\begin{proof} In skeleton $R$ of $B$, the segment $S_1$ corresponds to a limb with pendant edge $e_1$.
 Each of the cliques $K_1$ and $K_2$ is a set of edges from $R$ that share a common vertex.
 This defines two vertices $x_1$ and $x_2$ in $R$.

 The label of $e_1$ is $i$.
 We denote by $X$ the set of all degree 1 vertices of $R$ that are incident with an edge not labeled with $i$.
-We apply Menger's theorem to $\{x_1, x_2\}$ and $X$ (by (xi) we have $|X|\geq 2$).
+We apply Menger's theorem to $\{x_1, x_2\}$ and $X$ (by \ref{i:7} and (xi) we have $|X|\geq 2$).
 If two paths are obtained, then we are done.
-Otherwise, we obtain a cut-vertex $x$, that separates $\{x_1,x_2\}$ from $X$.
-This contradicts~\ref{i:10}. \end{proof}
+Otherwise, we obtain a cut vertex $x$, that separates $\{x_1,x_2\}$ from $X$.
+Since $x_1$ and $x_2$ are of degree 3 we may assume that $x$ is an attaching vertex, which contradicts~\ref{i:10}. \end{proof}

 \begin{lemma} Let $B$ be a P-graph with special clique $K=\{v_1\}$.
 If $S$ is a leaf segment of $B$ and $S'$ an internal segment of $B$, with an endnode in $K'\in\mathcal K$ such that $S\cap K'=\emptyset$, then there exists a pyramid $\Pi$ contained in $B$, such that $S$ and $S'$ are contained in different paths of $\Pi$ and $|\Pi\cap K'|=2$. \end{lemma}